Arthur Goldberg: Subsequent career

 With the prospect of a return to the Supreme Court closed to him by the election of Richard Nixon, Goldberg contemplated a run for elected office.
 Initially considering a challenge to Charles Goodell's reelection to the United States Senate, he decided to run against New York governor Nelson Rockefeller in 1970.
 Though the former justice initially polled well, his campaign was unsuccessful.
 Goldberg faced accusations of being a "carpetbagger" by the New York media and he faced a contested Democratic primary campaign against Howard J. Samuels.
 Although Goldberg won the Democratic primary, his poor skills as a campaigner and lack of knowledge about New York (while campaigning in Manhattan, he mistakenly claimed that he was in Brooklyn), coupled with Rockefeller's formidable advantages, resulted in a 700,000 vote margin of victory for the incumbent Republican.
 At one point in the campaign, Goldberg told a voter, who commented that he wished he was still on the Court "so do I, sometimes."
 Basil Paterson was his running mate as Lt.
 Governor.
 Paterson's son, David, later became Governor in 2008.

 After his defeat, Goldberg returned to law practice in Washington, D.C., and served as president of the American Jewish Committee.
 In 1972, Goldberg returned to the Supreme Court as a lawyer, representing Curt Flood in Flood v.
 Kuhn.
 His oral argument was referred to by one observer as "one of the worst arguments I'd ever heard – by one of the smartest men I've ever known..."
 Under President Jimmy Carter, Goldberg served as United States ambassador to the Belgrade Conference on Human Rights in 1977, and was awarded the Presidential Medal of Freedom in 1978.

 Goldberg was a member of the Council on Foreign Relations from 1966 until 1989.

-Goldberg died in 1990.
+Goldberg died from coronary artery disease at his home in Washington on January 19, 1990.
 As a former member of the U.S. Army he is buried at Arlington National Cemetery in Virginia.